-Notes to Parent Company Only Financial Statements (continued) (Expressed in Thousands of New Taiwan Dollars unless otherwise stated)
+Notes to Parent Company Only Financial Statements (continued) (Expressed in Thousands of New Taiwan Dollars unless Otherwise Specified)

-- A. it eliminates or significantly reduces a measurement or recognition inconsistency; or - B. a group of financial assets, financial liabilities or both is managed, and its performance is evaluated on a fair value basis, in accordance with a documented risk management or investment strategy, and information about the Company is provided internally on that basis to the key management personnel.
+- A. it eliminates or significantly reduces a measurement or recognition inconsistency; or - B. a group of financial liabilities or financial assets and financial liabilities is managed, and its performance is evaluated on a fair value basis, in accordance with a documented risk management or investment strategy, and information about the Company is provided internally on that basis to the key management personnel.